 This quote has helped me become more disciplined than anything else.

-Spend five minutes the night before writing out what you want to accomplish tomorrow, you will increase your willpower and accomplish 10X more than you do now.
+By spending five minutes the night before writing out what you want to accomplish tomorrow, you will increase your willpower and accomplish 10X more than you do now.

 8. Always Do the Hardest Thing First (A.k.a.
 Eat that Frog!)